lamps-wg/cmcbis/draft-mandel-lamps-rfc5272bis.md

      BodyPartPath IDENTIFIED BY id-cmc-responseBody
   }

-  id-cmc-responseBody OBJECT IDENTIFIER ::= {id-cmc 37}
+  id-cmc-responseBody OBJECT IDENTIFIER ::= { id-cmc 37 }

   --
   --  Key purpose identifiers are in the Extended Key Usage extension